-Note that I treat many cases where narcissism is involved and have far less experience clinically with regard to autistic spectrum and Asperger's cases, so I very much value what I have been learning from your comments.
+Note that I treat many cases where narcissism is involved.
+I have far less experience clinically with autistic spectrum/Asperger's cases, so I very much value what I have been learning from your comments.

 I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Asperger's seem linked.

 Meanwhile, if you know of research suggesting why the line that departs out from normal social and emotional intelligence toward autistic self-isolation, please share links to these studies by writing in the Comments section below.

 Many of you have been writing very helpful reactions to this article in the Comments section.
 The following list includes so many important observations that I am adding it now (lightly edited) to the main article.
 Meanwhile, thank you to all of you who have been sharing your views.

 1) These similarities are based on how autism might look like from the outside.
 Here's my view of what autism actually is.